ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/system_admin/word_censoring.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 You may optionally specify a word or phrase to be used when replacing
 censored words.
-For example, if you set tisk tisk as your replacement
+For example, if you set "tisk tisk" as your replacement
-word, and "shucks" is in your censored list, then anytime shucks is used
+word, and "shucks" is in your censored list, then anytime "shucks" is used
-it will be replaced with tisk tisk.
+it will be replaced with "tisk tisk".
 If you do not set this preference, a
 pound symbol will be used for each character that is censored, so
-"shucks" would be converted to ######
+"shucks" would be converted to "######".

 Censored Words
 ~~~~~~~~~~~~~~